-Being unstuck in time became my looking glass since I read Kurt Vonnegut’s ‘Slaughterhouse V’ in 2010 and I believe it headlines the postmodern condition.
-In this ongoing body of work titled ‘Take a Picture’ and made in collaboration with my mother, we are taking the Covid-19 lockdown as an opportunity to simulate travel to my mother’s dream destinations, which in turn is taking me down a rabbit hole of musings.
-The images are a response to my present environment, yet displaced in time and fluid in space, as is only possible within a virtual universe, one that is facilitated by the Internet today.
+In this body of work titled ‘Take a Picture’ and made in collaboration with my mother, we took the Covid-19 lockdown as an opportunity to simulate travel to my mother’s dream destinations.
+The images are a response to my present environment, yet displaced in time and fluid in space, as is only possible within a virtual universe, one that is facilitated by the internet today.
 On the brink of nostalgia, the implosion of time in these images allows the past and future to seep into the present.

-Still in its infancy, this first language study is loosely based on a 7-day tour itinerary for Japan as provided by my mother’s travel agency which is about to shut down as a result of the pandemic.
+My mother is a travel agent who shut down her agency as a result of the pandemic.
 The title is her mantra - she hands me her phone after she finds her position in front of a scene and invariably says, ‘Take a Picture’.

 Using multiple visual devices - images from her archives, screenshots from google street view, desktop wallpapers found on the internet, and images captured through the laptop computer’s lens - the simulations are created on ‘Zoom’ using the program’s virtual background feature.
 I believe the popularity of Zoom is a cornerstone for our present times, and it marks a shift in our dependancy on telecommuting.